-According to historical documents, coffee first appeared in Vienna in the 1660s, but as a “homemade” drink that was prepared in the kitchen.
-But the first coffee houses opened only two decades later, and it is from this time that the history of Viennese coffee begins.
-And there is even a legend that he first appeared in Vienna in 1683, after the Battle of Vienna, when the Austrian capital was besieged by the Turkish army.
-The struggle was fierce, and if it were not for the help of the cavalry of the Polish king to the defenders of the city, it is not known how it would all have ended.
+According to historical documents, for the first time in Vienna coffee appeared in the 1660s, but as « home » a drink that was prepared in the kitchen.
+But the first coffee houses opened only after two decades, and it is from that time that the history of Viennese coffee begins.
+And there is even a legend that he first appeared in Vienna in 1683, after the Vienna Battle, when the Austrian capital was besieged by the Turkish army.
+The struggle was fierce, and if it were not for the help of the cavalry of the Polish king to the defenders of the city, then it is not known how it would end.